Cost of Living

 GoinGlobal’s career experts regularly update details about inflation, purchasing power, and costs of goods and services.
 Below is a brief excerpt from this section:

-Despite this small rise in Spain’s cost of living, the country is still one of the least expensive countries in Western Europe.
-In fact, the country registers the cheapest price for a basic shopping basket in the region, according to the most recent statistics by Eurostat.
+Despite the small rise in cost of living, Spain is still one of the least expensive countries in Western Europe.
+In fact, the country registers cheaper than average prices for most basic consumer products in the region, according to the most recent statistics by Eurostat.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide.